LeoValadares/LeanViewer/README.md

 # LeanViewer
-Lean WPF app that logs everything you send to it's port
+Lean WPF app that logs everything you http post to it's port (default 8000)